TheSecureTux/hardened-config/README.md

 # hardened-config
 Just a backup of the config files I modified in order to harden security  in the kernel arch-zen.
 It includes default configs from linux-hardened + some extra tightening.
+Also some of my dotfiles for convenience (mine mainly, but you may find some useful, who knows).

 Work in constant progress and improvement.